What are CRE?

 - CRE are a group of bacteria that are resistant to certain antibiotics.

-- Imcorrect use of antibiotics has played a part in the growth of CRE.
+- High and sometimes excessive use of antibiotics has played a part in the growth of CRE.

-- Elderly adults and very young children are mainly at risk from CRE.
+- People in the hospital or with certain medical conditions and treatments are mainly at risk from CRE.

 - A CRE infection can affect many parts of the body.